SlashDB/js-slashdb/README.md

 * Open the developer console to see a few more details in the demo

 Note that some of the demo features won't work properly if you're using https://demo.slashdb.com as the host.
 You can [set up your own SlashDB instance using Docker](https://docs.slashdb.com/user-guide/getting-slashdb/docker/), or there's a [number of other platforms that are also supported](https://docs.slashdb.com/user-guide/getting-slashdb/).

+For more info about SlashDB, visit https://slashdb.com.
+[You can read the application documentation here](https://docs.slashdb.com/user-guide/).